 AI and the Economy: Why You Are Not a Horse

-It is a clean, vivid analogy.
+It is a vivid analogy.
 It also misses the single most important piece of how an economy actually works.

 Contents